WEIHNACHTS stollen

 Christmas

-This is the type of wondrous gift to give an Austrian or German a long way for home, or just anyone who has an a sweet tooth…..there is nothing better than stolle with a good coffee and a glass of schnapps or even better [in my humble opinion] a great Cognac on Christmas morning for the opening of presents.
+This is a wondrous gift to give an Austrian or German a long way from home, or just anyone who has a sweet tooth…..there is nothing better than stollen with a good coffee and a glass of schnapps or even better [in my humble opinion] a great Cognac on Christmas morning for the opening of presents.